kpegods96/Systematic-Review-Course/_book/03-Module-3-Data-Preparation-and-Descriptive-Analysis.md

 **Lecture Practice Assignment:**

 In this practice assignment, start by clicking on this [**link**](https://kpegods96.github.io/demo/).
-Once there, head over to **Lecture 3.2 Demonstration**, copy the code, and try running it in RStudio as you follow along step by step..
+Once there, head over to **Lecture 3.2 Demonstration: Exploring Heterogeneity in Systematic Review Data**, copy the code, and try running it in RStudio as you follow along step by step..

 <br><br>